lukaszkups/lukaszkups-old/content/blog/0008_keeping_session_variable_after_email_sent.md

 </code>
 </pre>

 And that's it.
-Now our session variables are stored in the browser's localstorage (so we prevent from unwanted flushes).
+Now our session variables are stored in the browser's localstorage (so we prevent from unwanted variable flushes).

 You can discuss about this problem at [this stackoverflow thread](http://stackoverflow.com/questions/28084160/session-variable-unset-after-sending-email).